DevieraDeviera

 May 2, 2026·11 min read·by Ihab Hamdy

 "Our PRs take too long to review" is one of the most common complaints in engineering teams.
-But "too long" depends on team size, context, and what you're building.
-Here are realistic benchmarks — and what your team's numbers reveal about review health.
+But a healthy pull request lifecycle time — from open to first review to merge — depends on team size, context, and what you're building.
+Here are realistic benchmarks, from small teams to enterprise, and what your team's numbers reveal about review health.

 Why the benchmark depends on team size